Exclusion from a Course or Subject Policy

 - the student is required to return the College testamur and final academic transcript to the College.

-Where the penalty of exclusion from enrolment for a specified period, or permanently, is determined, the Program Director or equivalent notifies the Registry.
-It is the Registry Department’s responsibility to notify the particular student, together with the student’s rights of appeal and the appellate processes involved.
+Where the penalty of exclusion from enrolment for a specified period, or permanently, is determined, the Program Director or equivalent notifies the Student Experience Department.
+It is the Student Experience Department’s responsibility to notify the particular student, together with the student’s rights of appeal and the appellate processes involved.

-The Registry Department also has responsibility for ensuring that the student’s record is appropriately notated and the determination enforced.
+The Student Experience Department also has responsibility for ensuring that the student’s record is appropriately notated and the determination enforced.

 Exclusion from a Higher Education (HE) Subject